gatling/gatling/src/sphinx/session/feeder.rst

 .. includecode:: code/FeederSample.scala#unzip

+Supported formats are gzip and zip (but archive most contain only one single file).

 Finally, if you want to run distributed with `FrontLine <https://gatling.io/gatling-frontline/>`_ and you want to distribute data so that users don't use the same data when they run on different cluster nodes, you can use the ``shard`` option.
 For example, if you have a file with 30,000 records deployed on 3 nodes, each will use a 10,000 records slice.